taonado/taonado-cash/ARCHITECTURE.md

 - Maintaining the total supply of wrapped TAO

 Key features:
-- Exists outside of our control, it's the standard for wTAO.
+- Exists outside of our control, it's the standard for wTAO and used for other applications on the Bittensor EVM.
 - Direct fund custody
 - Standard token operations (transfer, approve, etc.)
 - No direct interaction with weights or deposit tracking